Monday's Scottish Gossip

 Celtic could be in for a major windfall as Real Madrid ramp up their pursuit of Jeremie Frimpong, who left Glasgow for Bayer Leverkusen in January 2021.
 (Daily Record)

-Returned Celtic manager Brendan Rodgers insists James Forrest still has a big future at Celtic the Scottish champions, despite game time being limited last term for the 31-year-old winger.
+Returned Celtic manager Brendan Rodgers insists James Forrest still has a big future the Scottish champions, despite game time being limited last term for the 31-year-old winger.
 (The Herald)

 Aberdeen are tracking Liverpool defender Rhys Williams, 22, who spent last season on loan at Blackpool.
 (Scottish Sun)